 The goal of taking notes is to have a collection of your thoughts.
 Specifically, thoughts pertinent to you right now.
 Remember these five tips for better notes.
 What is helpful for you to look over today should be different from what you needed to look over four weeks ago.
 As you work through a course things will stick and make sense!
 When they move from paper to memory, they need to come off of the paper.

 Your notes should always contain information you currently need to work on.
-Remove things as you commit it to memory.
+Remove things as you commit them to memory.

 What does a powerful study tool look like?

 I prefer to compile my notes digitally using OneNote because it makes it very easy to make revisions.
 My initial set of notes will typically be about a page per chapter.
 After I have finished the chapters I will make a copy of my notes and begin editing the copy (this way I don’t lose my originals in case I need to reference something).
 My aim at this point is to cut my notes in half.
 Hopefully, at least 50% of the information is making sense at the end of working through the material!

 With each revision, I will work hard to commit the information to memory and make additional revisions until I have all the information in memory.